macmanes/general_code/Trinity_Install.md

 	sh test_FL.sh
 	#should see "Trinity.fasta.pslx.map ..."

-Assuming these tests are passed, you are now ready for the real assembly, which requires a submission script:
+Assuming these tests are passed, you are now ready for the 'real assembly', which requires a submission script:

 	nano assembly.pbs

+Copy this stuff into the text editor, changing the relevent details.

 	#!/bin/bash
 	#PBS -l ncpus=48 # this gives you 512Gb RAM - should be plenty
 	#PBS -l walltime=96:00:00 #you might want 48 hours, shorter queue, probably enough time.